 To create an easy gallery arrangement, Kate recommends keeping all of the frames within one color family.
 However, you can also enhance a gallery arrangement with pops of color, and even gallery-style lighting.

 There are many ways to display children’s art, so have fun with it!
 If frames are not your thing, try Melissa’s recommendation of a, “simple wire across the wall with paper clips, or curtain clips to hold the art.”
 She explains, “it’s fun to hang the wire on decorative cabinet knobs as well!”

 When making over her son Jaysen’s room, Ronda and her husband created a recessed metal cubby enhanced by puck lights to display his artwork.
 Since the art is held in place by magnets, it can easily be changed out to display new creations.

 To get creative with her son’s room, Kate created a gallery wall filled with art he created, and art he simply loved.
 Her post, Boys Room Tour explains the art display she made just for him and his Star Wars-loving-ways!

-Though you love all of your child's creations, it's important to regularly rotate art pieces within your display.
-To make rotating the art easier, you can try the Lil Davinci Art Cabinet from Amazon.com.
-Priced at $29.99 for an 8-1/2 x11-inch cabinet, it's a bit more expensive than most frames, but the hinged front on this frame conveniently allows art to be rotated without removing the frame from the wall.
+Though you love all of your child’s creations, it’s important to regularly rotate art pieces within your display.
+To make rotating the art easier, you can try the Lil Davinci Art Cabinet (Amazon.com, $30 for an 8-1/2 x11-inch cabinet).
+It’s a bit more expensive than most frames, but the hinged front on this frame conveniently allows art to be rotated without removing the frame from the wall.

 As art work cycles through your display, save priceless keepsake items in a scrapbook, album, or personal journal.
 Kate explains, “I keep special keepsakes on an inspiration board in my office, or even tucked in my daily planner.
 Looking at something created just for me by my sweet little monkeys always makes me smile!”